liusihang/ViOTUcluster/README.md

 ## Installation(tested on Ubuntu; should work in all linux;)
 ### Konwn issues
 - Network issues may cause some packages to fail during installation.
-For more information, refer to the [GitHub issue of Mamba](https://github.com/conda-incubator/setup-miniconda/issues/254#issue-1435440042).
+For more information, refer to the [GitHub issue of Mamba](https://github.com/conda-incubator/setup-miniconda/issues/254#issue-1435440042).in
+- Using a higher version of Mamba (v2.x) may cause package conflicts during installation.
+Ensure that Mamba v1.5.1 is in ViOTUcluster environment.

 ### Prerequisites